makker-nl/WeblogicScripts/README.md

 ## WLST
 The [WLST](WLST) folder contains several Weblogic Scripting Tool scripts that can be used to analyse or modify a Weblogic environment.

+## Create Demo Users
+The [createDemoUsers](createDemoUsers) contains a script to create a set of demo users and groups.
+The example properties define the Oracle BPM Demo User community.
+But, it can be adapted to create your own set of users and groups.